Compare Corsair Scimitar Elite Wireless SE vs Razer Basilisk V3 Pro 35K

 Product 1: Corsair Scimitar Elite Wireless SE

-Grip texture was praised, especially the rubberized right-side panel and textured side-button columns that improve control and tactile navigation.
+Grip texture was widely praised, especially the rubberized right-side surface and tactile side-button rows that help finger placement.

 Product 2: Razer Basilisk V3 Pro 35K